Failure to fill pothole leads to cyclist's death

 While reporting a pothole will not necessarily see it filled immediately, the report plays an important function.
-Once the pothole is reported the council responsible for maintaining the particular road can no longer claim that they were unaware of its existence.
-This is despite having an appropriate system of regular inspection and repairs, as having a direct report of a particular defect, there is now a legal obligation to repair.
+Once the pothole is reported, the council responsible for maintaining the particular road can no longer claim that they were unaware of its existence.
+Even if the council has an appropriate system of regular inspection and repair, a direct report of a particular defect obliges them to repair it.

 Failure to fix or failure to report?